aryandutt/llm-warehouse/README.md

 - **ShadCN**: ShadCN is used for building reusable components, reducing development time and ensuring consistency across the application.
 - **Lucid React**: Lucid React provides a collection of high-quality icons, enhancing the visual appeal and usability of the application.

-## Getting Started 🚀
+## Getting Started 💻

 To get started with LLM Warehouse, follow these steps:

 1. Clone the repository: `git clone https://github.com/aryandutt/llm-warehouse.git`
+2. Change the directory: `cd llm-warehouse`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev`
-4. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3000`

+## Performance 🚀

+Check out the performance analysis of LLM Warehouse on [PageSpeed Insights](https://pagespeed.web.dev/analysis/https-llm-warehouse-vercel-app/hmze4gcnhg?form_factor=desktop) to optimize loading times and enhance user experience.

 ## Hosted Link 🌐